jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 # 1. Abstract

-This memo describes the proposed Hardware Abstraction Layer for radios compliant with the IEEE802.15.4 standard.
-The work follows a technology specific approach to provide a well known layer for implementing agnostic IEEE802.15.4 PHY and MAC or integrating network stacks that require direct access to the radio (OpenWSN)
+This memo describes a Hardware Abstraction Layer (HAL) for radios compliant with the IEEE802.15.4 standard.
+The work follows a technology specific approach to provide well defined hardware access that allows to implement agnostic IEEE802.15.4 PHY and MAC layers on top.
+Additionally, the new HAL enables integration of network stacks that require direct access to the radio.

-The work presented in this document addresses the problems of using `netdev` as a Hardware Abstraction Layer:
-- It's too generic to be used as a HAL, considering the semantics of radio devices are technology specific and usually well defined.
-- It includes PHY and MAC components that are not in the scope of a Radio HAL.
-  This pulls much more code than needed and makes harder to implement and maintain a device driver.
-- The interface doesn't expose primitive operations (set transceiver state) and hardcode MAC layer specific functionalities (internal state changes, etc).

 # 2. Status